Antifragile by Nassim Taleb is an awesome book.

 That’s because their ego is not antifragile.
 And that’s the most important step you can take to make your “system” antifragile.

 You could find it funny, entertaining or plainly honest.
 I do not find offensive, however I can also understand if one were to label Taleb of being a bit arrogant.
 There are a lot of personal attacks, including with swear words, in antifragile.
-He also says about the financial industry that wasn’t listening to him so he “took their money”, which sounds a bit vindicative.

 Also of course he’s human, so while he attacked some people for not understanding anything, he also got some major prediction and analysis plainly wrong.